Amalkrishnanvp/Random-String-Generator/README.md

 ## Overview

 This is a simple tool that generates random strings based on specified parameters.
-You can customize the string length, character set, and include options like uppercase letters, lowercase letters, numbers, and special characters.
+You can customize the string length and character set by including options like uppercase letters, lowercase letters, numbers, and special characters.

 ## Features